martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Example {#fp-example}

-In this example, two sessions are created with the same endpoint at the same time.
+To mount this attack, two sessions need to be created with the same endpoint at almost precisely the same time.
 One of those sessions is initiated with the attacker, the second session is created toward another honest endpoint.
 The attacker convinces the endpoint that their session has completed, and that the session with the other endpoint has succeeded.

-In addition to the constraints described in {{limits}}, the attacker in this example also needs to the ability to view and drop packets between victims.
+In addition to the constraints described in {{limits}}, the attacker in this example also needs the ability to view and drop packets between victims.
 That is, the attacker is on-path.

 The attack shown in {{implausible-attack}} depends on a somewhat implausible set